non-npc/Interactive-Fiction-Tools/README.md

 2. Include the following in your distribution package:
    - `ifplayer.py`
    - `web` folder (containing all game assets)
-   - Your `.ifg` file (your game file)
+   - Your `story.ifg` file (your game file)
+3. The ifplayer by default will load 'story.ifg', you can change this in the ifplayer.py code if you wish to customize the story filename.
-3. Ensure the end-user has Python and the required dependencies installed.
+4. Ensure the end-user has Python and the required dependencies installed or compile the script to executable.

 ## Interactive Fiction Editor (ifeditor.py)